Mauriceac/slack-rag-chatbot/README.md

 ## Usage
 After setting up the chatbot, you can run it locally and test it in your Slack workspace.

+1. Run an LLM server using LM Studio.
-1. Run the app from your terminal:
+2. Run the app from your terminal:
 ```bash
 node app.js
 ```
-2. Go to your Slack workspace.
+1. Go to your Slack workspace.
-3. Add the app to a channel.
+2. Add the app to a channel.
-4. Write a message and wait for the chatbot to respond within a couple of seconds.
+3. Write a message and wait for the chatbot to respond within a couple of seconds.

 ## About the tools
 Here's some extra information about the tools we used to create this chatbot.